bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 It is a fuzzy file finder.

-I highly recommend installing [ripgrep](https://github.com/BurntSushi/ripgrep) and configuring *CtrlP* to use it and to not cache results. *ripgrep* is an extremely performant modern search utility and it mates very well with *CtrlP*.
+I highly recommend installing [ripgrep](https://github.com/BurntSushi/ripgrep) and configuring *CtrlP* to use it and to not cache results. *ripgrep* is a highly performant modern search utility and it mates very well with *CtrlP*.

 NERDTree
 --------